 - Fresh cilantro

-Instructions
+Taco Skillet Instructions

 Brown the beef in a large skillet over medium-high heat, breaking it apart with a wooden spoon.
 Takes about 6-7 minutes.
-Don't drain the fat -- it flavors everything.
+Don't drain the fat, it flavors everything.

 Add taco seasoning and stir for 1 minute.
 Dump in the frozen cauliflower rice and the can of Rotel.
 Stir it all together.
 Cover and cook 8 minutes on medium until the cauliflower is tender.